shaloy-lewis/Netflix_movies_and_tv_shows_clustering/README.md

 * Principal Component Analysis (PCA) was used to handle the curse of dimensionality.
 4000 components were able to capture more than 80% of variance, and hence, the number of components were restricted to 4000.
 * We first built clusters using the k-means clustering algorithm, and the optimal number of clusters came out to be 6.
 This was obtained through the elbow method and Silhouette score analysis.
 * Hierarchical clustering model was built using the Agglomerative clustering algorithm, and the optimal number of clusters came out to be 12.
 This was obtained after visualizing the dendogram.
-* A content-based recommender system was built using the constrained k-means clustering algorithm.
-500 clusters were built using this algorithm, and each cluster had anywhere between 10-20 shows.
-This recommender system will make 10–20 recommendations to the user based on the type of show they watch.
+* A content based recommender system was built using the similarity matrix obtained after using cosine similarity.
+This recommender system will make 10 recommendations to the user based on the type of show they watched.